WICG/navigation-api/README.md

 We're discussing this restriction in [#32](https://github.com/WICG/app-history/issues/32), as it does hurt some use cases, and we'd like to soften it in some way.

-Finally, the following navigations **cannot be replaced with same-document navigations** by using `event.respondWith()`, and as such will have `event.canRespond` equal to false:
+Finally, the following navigations **cannot be replaced with same-document navigations** by using `event.transitionWhile()`, and as such will have `event.canTransition` equal to false:

 - Any navigation to a URL which differs in scheme, username, password, host, or port.
 (I.e., you can only intercept URLs which differ in path, query, or fragment.)
 - Any programmatically-initiated [cross-document](#appendix-types-of-navigations) back/forward navigations.
 (Recall that _user_-initiated cross-document navigations will not fire the `navigate` event at all.)
 Transitioning two adjacent history entries from cross-document to same-document has unpleasant ripple effects on web application and browser implementation architecture.